 Unlike its bigger siblings that make more than 1,200 watts, the S50 only makes 750 which is less than a Nutri Ninja Auto IQ and Nutribullet Pro.
 So expect less performance from this.

-Yes, this blender has the ability to make soup thanks to the air vents on the 40-ounce container.
+Yes, this blender can make soup thanks to the air vents on the 40-ounce container.
 Though, it doesn’t have any soup preset, making soup is still possible.
-Just reference the manual how on long you need to run the blender again for optimal results.
+Just reference the manual how on long you need to rerun the blender for optimal results.

 Lastly, you can make salsa dips and sauces with this easy with the pulse setting.